 Irish people are habitually a migratory people who, for centuries, have sought opportunity and adventure beyond the shores of this island.
 Some Irish emigrants never return, but some do.
 And sometimes, they come back with a non-Irish spouse or partner.
-But how does this work as far as immigration to Ireland is concerned?
+But how does this work as far as immigration to Ireland and an Ireland spouse visa is concerned?

-This short guide has the answers for couples who comprise of one Irish citizen and one non-Irish citizen.
+This short guide has the answers for couples who comprise of one Irish citizen and one non-Irish citizen, and are interested in learning more about what many people refer to as an Irish spouse visa.
 In order to be eligible, the partnership may take the form of a marriage, civil partnership, or common-law partnership.

 Non-Irish family members from an EU/EEA country

-The good news is that you may both come to Ireland without needing to apply for immigration status in Ireland.
+The good news is that you may both come to Ireland without needing to apply for an Ireland spouse visa.
 To learn more about the rights of EU/EEA citizens in Ireland, please visit this page.

 EU/EEA countries are listed here.

 A first trip to a spouse or partner’s home country — Ireland, in this case — may simply be a visit.
 Perhaps the non-Irish person wants to meet the family, explore the island, enjoy the many cosy pubs and cafes and meet the people within, or even begin networking for future opportunities.
 Whatever the case, it may be appropriate to plan a short-term visit to Ireland before pursuing long-term status in the country.

 Citizens of any country listed in the slide below (click to open) do not need a visa to visit Ireland.